quantumlib/Cirq/docs/google/best_practices.md

 # This can include combining successive one-qubit gates and ejecting virtual Z gates.
 sycamore_circuit = cg.optimized_for_sycamore(my_circuit, new_device=cg.Sycamore, optimizer_type='sqrt_iswap')
 ```
-## Improving circuit fidelity

-The following tips and tricks show how to modify your circuit to
-reduce error rates by following good circuit design principles that
-minimize the length of circuits.

-Quantum Engine will execute a circuit as faithfully as possible.
-This means that moment structure will be preserved.
-That is, all gates in a
-moment are guaranteed to be executed before those in any later moment and
-after gates in previous moments.
-Many of these tips focus on having a
-good moment structure that avoids problematic missteps that can cause
-unwanted noise and error.

-### Short gate depth

-In the current NISQ (noisy intermediate scale quantum) era, gates and devices still
-have significant error.
-Both gate errors and T1 decay rate can cause long circuits
-to have noise that overwhelms any signal in the circuit.

-The recommended gate depths vary significantly with the structure of the circuit itself
-and will likely increase as the devices improve.
-Total circuit fidelity can be roughly
-estimated by multiplying the fidelity for all gates in the circuit.
-For example,
-using a error rate of 0.5% per gate, a circuit of depth 20 and width 20 could be estimated
-at 0.995^(20 * 20) = 0.135.
-Using separate error rates per gates (i.e. based on calibration
-metrics) or a more complicated noise model can result in more accurate error estimation.

-### Terminal Measurements

-Make sure that measurements are kept in the same moment as the final moment in
-the circuit.
-Make sure that any circuit optimizers do not alter this by
-incorrectly pushing measurements forward.
-This behavior can be avoided by
-measuring all qubits with a single gate or by adding
-the measurement gate after all optimizers have run.

-Currently, only terminal measurements are supported by the hardware.
-If you
-absolutely need intermediate measurements for your application, reach out to
-your Google sponsor to see if they can help devise a proper circuit using
-intermediate measurements.

-### Keep qubits busy

-Qubits that remain idle for long periods tend to dephase and decohere.
-Inserting a
-[Spin Echo](https://en.wikipedia.org/wiki/Spin_echo) into your circuit onto
-qubits that have long idle periods, such as a pair
-of involutions, such as two successive Pauli Y gates, will generally increase
-performance of the circuit.

-### Delay initialization of qubits

-The |0⟩ state is more robust than the |1⟩ state.
-As a result, one should
-not initialize a qubit to |1⟩ at the beginning of the circuit until shortly
-before other gates are applied to it.

-### Align single-qubit and two-qubit layers

-Devices are generally calibrated to circuits that alternate single-qubit gates with
-two-qubit gates in each layer.
-Staying close to this paradigm will often improve
-performance of circuits.
-This will also reduce the circuit's total duration,
-since the duration of a moment is its longest gate.
-Making sure that each layer
-contains similar gates of the same duration can be challenging, but it will
-likely have a measurable impact on the fidelity of your circuit.

-Devices generally operate in the Z basis, so that rotations around the Z axis will become
-book-keeping measures rather than physical operations on the device.
-The EjectZ optimizer
-included in optimizer lists for each device will generally compile these operations out
-of the circuit by pushing them back to the next non-commuting operator.
-If the resulting
-circuit still contains Z operations, they should be aggregated into their own moment,
-if possible.

-See the function `cirq.stratified_circuit` for an automated way to pack gates
-into moments with similar gates.

 ## Running circuits faster